Download

 1) Single CPU thread benchmark: benchmark_pps_ipg

 In this benchmark, we perform several tests by sending packets using bittwist at packets per second (PPS) inter-packet gap (IPG) with a set number of packets onto the loopback interface.
 We use bittwiste to create all the packets for this benchmark.
-The benchmark results (actual) are compared to the expected values (calculated) with the goal of keeping the absolute difference between the two datasets below 0.05%.
+The benchmark results (actual) are compared to the expected values (calculated).

 Benchmark configurations: